Hostomel

 The town is mainly known for Hostomel Airport, also known as Antonov Airport, a major international cargo facility.
 There is also a Vetropack glass factory in Hostomel.

-Hostomel was badly damaged during the 2022 Russian invasion of Ukraine.
-City mayor Yuri Prilipko was among those who were killed by the attackers.
-The city was given the title Hero City of Ukraine on 13 March 2022.

-On 2 April 2022, Ukrainian authorities confirmed that they had retaken control over most of Kyiv Oblast.
+Hostomel was attacked during the Russian invasion of Ukraine in 2022, with its mayor Yuriy Prylypko among those killed.
+The town was given the title Hero City of Ukraine on 13 March.
+On 2 April, Ukrainian authorities confirmed that they had retaken control over most of Kyiv Oblast.

+Overview

+To the west of Hostomel are the cities of Bucha and Irpin, and the village of Blystavytsia; to the east are Horenka village and the Irpin River; to the southeast is a pine forest, which is a part of the Holosiiv National Nature Park.

+The neighborhoods of Hostomel include Balanivka (former khutir), Kimerka (former khutir), Mostyshche (formerly a separate village separated by a bridge) and the military town.

+The two main roads of the town are Sviato-Pokrovska Street (lit.
+'Holy Intercession Street') and Yarova Street (lit.
+'Ravine Street'), which were formerly known as Lenina Street (lit.
+'Vladimir Lenin Street') and Chervonoarmiiska Street (lit.
+'Red Army Street') before the decommunization laws were enacted.

 History

-According to legends, Hostomel has existed since ancient times.
-But the first written mention of it dates back to 1494.
+According to legends, Hostomel has existed since ancient times and was called Ostromyr.
+But, the first written mention of it dates back to 1494.